itachi1706/docker-node-awscli/README.md

 Basic Node.JS image with AWS CLI installed

-This contains all of the slim default builds only.
+This contains all of the slim default builds for the latest LTS versions only.
 Future builds will come into consideration later

 | Version | Code Name |